fix bond/react command¶

 bond/react = style name of this fix command

-zero or more common keyword/value pairs may be appended directly after ‘bond/react’
+the common keyword/values may be appended directly after ‘bond/react’

-Rmin = bonding pair atoms must be separated by more than Rmin to initiate reaction (distance units)
+Rmin = initiator atoms must be separated by more than Rmin to initiate reaction (distance units)

-Rmax = bonding pair atoms must be separated by less than Rmax to initiate reaction (distance units)
+Rmax = initiator atoms must be separated by less than Rmax to initiate reaction (distance units)

 template-ID(pre-reacted) = ID of a molecule template containing pre-reaction topology